 - 2. Candidacy Discernment.
 After local church approval, a certified candidate shall spend a minimum of six months in discernment, which must include a supervised internship or employment in a ministry setting.
 During this time, the candidate shall: - a.
 Engage with discernment, including but not limited to, completion of a guidebook, mentoring, and participation in a small group with other candidates; - b.
 Have a secondary school diploma or its equivalent - c.
 Undergo a psychological evaluation; and - d.
 Upon completion of the foregoing, the candidate shall write a statement detailing his or her call to ordained ministry and submit it to the annual conference board of ministry. - 3.
 Once accepted as a candidate for ministry by the annual conference board of ministry, a candidate shall undergo a process of ministerial and spiritual formation developed by the annual conference board of ministry.
 The annual conference board of ministry shall determine the length and content of the process, though it should focus on the development of spiritual maturity and leadership skills necessary for successful ministry in the candidate's ministry setting. - ¶ 407.
 EDUCATIONAL REQUIREMENTS FOR ORDINATION.
 1. In order better to prepare leaders, the Global Methodist Church requires candidates for ordination as deacons and elders to fulfill basic educational requirements prior to ordination.
 Recognizing that educational opportunities vary based on geography and life circumstance, the Global Methodist Church will accept courses from any of the following: a Course of Study (COS) program, a bachelor's degree program in ministry (in majority-world contexts), a joint Bachelor of Arts and Masters of Divinity program, a program for a Master of Arts or equivalent degree in the practice of ministry, or a Master of Divinity degree program. - 2.
-Approved Educational Institutions.
-An approved list of Course of Study programs and schools for ministry education will be maintained by the Transitional Commission on Higher Education and Ministry.
-Upon appeal, the Commission will consider any exceptions to this list and may grant its approval on an individual basis.
-It will also recommend competencies and courses for ministerial training, as well as supervise the Course of Study in conjunction with the annual conference boards of ministry. - 3.
+Recommended Educational Institutions.
+A recommended list of schools for ministry education will be maintained by the Transitional Commission on Ministry.
+Candidates for ordination are strongly encouraged to choose from the list of recommended institutions to complete educational requirements for ordination; however, candidates may complete their educational requirements at any accredited educational institution, including institutions not on the Global Methodist Church's recommended list.
+The Transitional Commission on Ministry must approve courses to fulfill the educational requirement for Methodist Theology and Denominational History and Polity.
+The Transitional Commission on Ministry will recommend competencies and courses for ministerial training, as well as establish standards for and supervise approved Courses of Study in conjunction with the annual conference boards of ministry. - 3.
 Deacons Educational Requirements.
 A total of ten courses (30 credit hours) are required for those ordained as deacons. - a.
-Courses in the following five areas are required for all persons seeking ordination as a deacon plus one additional course for those who will be pastoring a church or planning to pursue elder's orders: - Introduction to the Old Testament - Introduction to the New Testament - Christian Leadership/Conflict Resolution - Methodist Theology - Denominational History and Polity - Basics of Preaching (required for persons who are or will be pastoring a church or planning to pursue elder's orders) - b.
+Courses in the following five areas are required for all persons seeking ordination as a deacon plus one additional course for those who will be pastoring a church or planning to pursue elder's orders: - Introduction to the Old Testament - Introduction to the New Testament - Christian Leadership/Conflict Resolution - Methodist Theology - Denominational History and Polity - Basics of Preaching (required for persons who are or will be pastoring a church or planning to pursue elder's orders)

+- b.
 Once a deacon has been ordained, a minimum of five further (four for those going on to ordination as an elder) courses will be required.
-Deacons may choose from courses in the following areas: - Pastoral Care - Worship and Sacraments - Apologetics
+Deacons may choose from courses in the following areas:

+- Pastoral Care\

+- Worship and Sacraments\

+- Apologetics\

-- Evangelism and Missions
+- Evangelism and Missions\

 - The Gospel Vision for Justice

 - Christian Education & Discipleship

 - Ministering to Children

 - Models of Youth Ministry

 - Church Finance and Administration

 - Ministry in Intercultural Contexts

 - Additional courses in Bible or theology